 There were occasions, like the beach Thanksgiving, that we did a couple of times before figuring out that having fun the first time, doesn’t mean it will be fun every time.
 Certain things are better left as a one-time event.
 There were also things we did when we were younger that grew proportionately less enjoyable the older we got.
 Apparently a couple of ‘tweens fighting over who’s on someone else’s side in the back of the station wagon isn’t as adorable as toddlers having a Cheerio battle back there; so the summer drives up the California coast were eventually eliminated from our repertoire of family fun-time.

-But there is one thing we’ve done for years and continue to do: none of us get on a plane unlesacred_heart_of_jesusss we, or someone we’re flying with, has The Traveling Jesus.
+But there is one thing we’ve done for years and continue to do: none of us get on a plane unless we, or someone we’re flying with, has The Traveling Jesus.

 My grandfather used to send donations to the The Monks of The Round Table or some such thing, and they expressed their gratitude by sending him various pictures and prayer cards featuring Flaming Jesus.
 He didn’t become The Traveling Jesus until after my grandpa died, but according to family lore, grandpa still had a hand in what would become our tradition.